The data protection world is still cogitating about the practical implications of the UK being out of the EU, even after the EU ‘adequacy’ decision.

 About Paul Ticher

 He is an independent specialist, with over 30 years’ experience of data protection in the voluntary sector.
 However, he is not a lawyer.
-It may not be a complete or accurate statement of the law, and it is not intended to be legal advice.
-It is also based on information available at the time of writing on 7/1/21.
+This article may not be a complete or accurate statement of the law, and it is not intended to be legal advice.
+It is also based on information available at the time of writing in September 2021.

 If you have any questions on this blog, please do contact Paul at [email protected]